Core muscles support your spine. Try these 4 core strengthening exercises at home to improve your balance and prevent back pain.

 Related: Exercises to Strengthen Your Core Muscles

-There are many ways to embark on a Pilates, yoga or Yogalates — from following instructional videos online at home to joining a class at either your community centre or a private fitness studio.
+There are many ways to embark on a Pilates, Yoga or Yogalates — from following instructional videos online at home to joining a class at either your community centre or a private fitness studio.
+You can also check out HPB’s free workout classes here!

 Related: Fitness and Exercise Workouts In and Around Singapore